Disaster resilience

 (Wondering what Hubs are?
 Click here.)

 Everyone is welcome.
-You only need 20 minutes to start as a "Walk-Up" at one of the Practice Events listed below on this page.
+You only need 20 minutes to start as a "Walk-Up" at a Practice Event listed below on this page.
 We'll explain everything, it's fun, and you'll get a first taste of what Hubs do.
-Or stop by a Hub Demo booth, typically set-up and community events and fairs.
-Info on these upcoming opportunities are listed below.
+Or stop by a Hub Demo booth at a community fair or event.

 Ready to become a Certified Hub Volunteer?
 Great!
 Attend any of our many live online Orientations (Part A), then serve as a Hub Volunteer for an in-person Practice Event (Part B), pass a simple verbal test, and you're Certified!
 Find options below that fit your schedule: